SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 ## Update Node version used in SolidOS

-Once a year one should upgrade the used Node version.
-In April, each year, Node releases an even number Node version which will be taken into [LTS (long term support) releases](https://nodejs.org/en/about/releases/).
+Once a year, you should upgrade the Node version you're using.
+In April of each year, Node releases an even-numbered Node version which will be taken into [LTS (long term support) releases](https://nodejs.org/en/about/releases/).

 To upgrade the Node version in SolidOS: